 #Fact: No longer true as good clinics revolve around values based on Trust, Respect & Integrity coupled with conducting business and delivering healthcare ethically to its patients.
 Dentists charge a nominal consultation fee, which is a genuine amount as the doctor too will incur expenditure on disposables etc. which cost money.
-Depending on an individual’s capacity to pay, EMI options are offered for hi-value cases.
-Products which are branded will have credibility and have a better life and warranty.
+Depending on an individual’s capacity to pay, EMI options are offered for high-value cases.
+Products that are branded will have credibility and have a better life and warranty.

 #Myth: Teeth cleaning/ scaling and polishing will abrade the enamel and cause sensitivity issues